thmStarKiller/emailDownloader/README.md

 ### Deployment

-This app is configured for deployment on Heroku:
+The project includes configuration for deployment on **Netlify** using serverless functions:

-1. **Deploy to Heroku**:
+1. Push the repository to GitHub.
-   - Create a new Heroku app
+2. Create a new Netlify site connected to the repository.
-   - Connect to your GitHub repository
-   - Deploy from the main branch

-2. **Environment Variables**:
-   - Set `SECRET_KEY` to a secure random string in production
+3. Netlify will automatically install the Python dependencies and build the serverless function defined in `netlify/functions/server.py`.
+4. Set the `SECRET_KEY` environment variable in your Netlify site settings.
+5. Deploy the site and access it via your Netlify domain.

 ## Usage